Have you been looking for delicious

 Well, the other day, in the midst of my scanning ritual, I decided to scan brands (other than SmartOnes).
 First, I tried Stouffers, but it was way out of my point “league”.
 Afterward, I reached for Lean Cuisine.
 This brand fared a bit better, but still too many points!
 I was starting to feel like Goldilocks trying to find a chair that was “just right”.

 About that time, I noticed a brand called “SmartMade” by SmartOnes.
 The simple packaging grabbed me (not literally).
 I liked that the cover art featured real food.
 The very first meal I grabbed was White Wine Chicken and Couscous.
-It was worth only 5 POINTS!!!!
+It was worth only 4 Freestyle SMARTPOINTS!!!!
 YES!
+It was previously 5 points (as seen in the graphic below, but I updated this post for ya).

 I was sold!
 In my exuberance, I began throwing several of them in my cart.
 I wanted to break out in Irene Cara’s “What a feeling” song right there in my Lee’s Summit, Missouri Hy-Vee grocery store!
 But, I didn’t.